|

 head & limbs, molded

-hair, blue sleep eyes, open mouth, she is wearing her original dress (under a replacement) and original bonnet, doll is unmarked.
+hair, blue sleep eyes, open mouth, she is wearing her original light pink dress and bonnet, doll is unmarked.

 Photo courtesy of ronsfancy |